 Code of Fundraising Practice

-Any complaints about a charity’s fundraising should be made to the Fundraising Standards Board (FRSB) acts as an independent public complaints system for the self-regulatory scheme, licensing the scheme’s logo to its members and offering a system of redress for the public.
+Any complaints about a charity’s fundraising should be made to the Fundraising Standards Board (FRSB).
+The FRSB acts as an independent public complaints system for the self-regulatory scheme, offering a system of redress for the public.
 Members of the FRSB scheme are required to adhere to the Code of Fundraising Practice.
 The FRSB can take complaints from members of the public on fundraising practice and can make adjudications against a fundraiser or organisation according to the IoF’s Code.
 If they find that a charity has breached the Code they can ultimately expel that organisation from membership.

 The conduct of Institute members and Corporate Supporters MUST be legal and OUGHT to be open, honest and respectful.